CreativeAcer/LeakLens/README.md

 ## How it works

 `leaklens.py` starts a Flask server that serves the frontend and exposes `POST /api/scan`.
-When a scan starts, a background thread runs `scanner/engine.py`, which walks the target path — local or SMB — matches patterns, applies confidence scoring and suppression rules, and yields findings as JSON.
+When a scan starts, a walk thread traverses the target path — local or SMB — feeding a bounded queue.
+A pool of worker threads analyses files in parallel, matching patterns, applying confidence scoring and suppression rules, and emitting findings as JSON events.
 The browser reads these as **Server-Sent Events** streamed directly from the POST response body.

+Findings are persisted to a per-scan SQLite database as they arrive, enabling the paginated `/api/findings` endpoint to serve historical data efficiently without re-loading JSON reports.

 ---